 You could not miss this typical Costa Rican fruit — a peach palm variety that tastes as savory as an artichoke.
 The fruit is often boiled and then served with mayonnaise.
 You will easily spot locals snacking on this humble meal usually enjoyed with a cup of coffee.

-Where to find it: Buy the fruit in local farmer's markets or drop by Mercado Central for a bite of this savory fruit.
+Where to find it: Buy the fruit in local farmer's markets or drop by Mercado Central, in San Jose for a bite of this savory fruit.

 - The fruit is harvested between September and May.
 You can find the freshest pejibayes during this season.